RaZoD1/subnetting-calculator/README.md

 # Subnet-Calculator

 Subnet Calculator is a tool for showing info of IPv4-Addresses.
-It is also capable of calculation subnets of a given network.
+It is also capable of calculating subnets of a given network.

 ## Used Technology